 Through a grant from the Community Foundation of the Virgin Islands in 2018, the Virgin Islands Amateur Repeater Group (VIARG) was able to replace aging repeater infrastructure and implement additional resilience in the form of an off-grid solar powered solution.
 VIARG currently manages a system of six repeaters linking the three major islands of the USVI, with some coverage in neighboring Puerto Rico and the BriBsh Virgin Islands.
 A total of six repeaters link all islands.
 It is now possible to stand on a remote beach and communicate throughout the Territory, or even to neighboring islands.
 This expanded network has re-invigorated ham radio in the Territory and expanded technology and experimentation.

-The Virgin Islands Amateur Repeater Group seeks to improve the repeater system for improved emergency response and also provide a hybrid mode experimentation platform for ultimate system migration to digital.
+This grant, fiscally sponsored by the YASME Foundation, will allow the Virgin Islands Amateur Repeater Group to improve the repeater system for improved emergency response and also provide a hybrid mode experimentation platform for ultimate system migration to digital.
 System coverage improvements, system spares, and commercial grade antennas are needed to do so.
 An initial single repeater test bed will allow hams to confirm that DMR is the preferred digital migration path.
 Additional improvements can further expand functionality and resilience.
 The Yasme Foundation is partnering with the Virgin Islands Amateur Repeater Group as the fiscal sponsor for this project.